 The Endometriosis Foundation of America is proud to introduce our 2017 TCS NYC Marathon Team!

-This November Team EFA will take on 26.2 miles, running across all five New York City boroughs.
+This November Team Endofound will take on 26.2 miles, running across all five New York City boroughs.

 Until then they’ll be training and raising awareness in their local communities.

-Scroll down to meet the team and learn more about what running for the EFA means to them!
+Scroll down to meet the team and learn more about what running for Endofound means to them!

 Support Hannah here!